-Due to the coronavirus (COVID-19) pandemic and the continuation of providing timely services pursuant to the Individuals with Disabilities Education Act(IDEA) (20 U.S.C. § 1415(f)) and the implanting regulations found at (34 CFR §§ 300.500 et seq.), the Office of Dispute Resolution (ODR) has incorporated a virtual process for Due Process Hearings and related services to include mediations.
-ODR is empowered to conduct all or part of a Due Process Hearing, held under the IDEA, by teleconference, videoconference, or other electronic means, provided that each participant in the hearing has an opportunity to fully participate in the entire proceeding and to view or have access to any exhibits offered into the record.
+ODR has incorporated remote processes for Due Process Hearings and related services, to include Mediations/Facilitations, due to the COVID-19 pandemic and the continuation of providing timely services pursuant to IDEA (20 U.S.C. § 1415(f)) and the implementing regulations found at (34 CFR §§ 300.500 et seq.), along with its in-person proceedings.
+ODR is empowered to conduct all or part of a Due Process Hearing, held under the IDEA, by teleconference, video-conference, or other electronic means, provided that each participant in the Hearing has an opportunity to fully participate in the entire proceeding and to view or have access to any exhibits offered into the record.

 Q1.
-What if I have already filed a due process complaint?
-Will the District still have to comply with the timeline?
+If I have already filed a due process complaint and ODR transitions to prolonged, fully remote telework, will the District still have to comply with the timeline?

-Yes, to the extent possible both resolution sessions and Due Process Hearings are expected to proceed through virtual (video or telephonic means) with the mutual consent and participation of all parties within the time-frames prescribed by the applicable provisions of the IDEA and its implementing regulations.
-Reasonable continuances requested will be considered by the Impartial Hearing Officer (IHO).
+Yes, to the extent possible both Resolution Sessions and Due Process Hearings are expected to proceed through remote (video or telephonic means) with the mutual consent and participation of all parties within the time-frames prescribed by the applicable provisions of the IDEA and its implementing regulations.
+Reasonable continuances requested will be considered by the IHO.

 Q2.
-How will I connect to a remote hearing/mediation?
+How will I connect to a remote proceeding?

-ODR is using Microsoft Teams to hold the video-conferenced Prehearing Conferences, Due Process Hearings and mediations.
+ODR is using Microsoft Teams to hold the video-conferenced Prehearing Conferences, Due Process Hearings and Mediation/Facilitation Meetings.
 All participants must be in a quiet, private location unless otherwise ordered.
-All participants will be required to connect to the Microsoft Teams meetings by computer or smartphone (with video capabilities) and appear in the videoconference using a webcam unless they do not have the required computer equipment.
+All participants will be required to connect to the Microsoft Teams meetings by computer/tablet/smartphone, or other device with video capabilities, and appear in the video-conference using a webcam unless they do not have the required computer equipment.
 In that situation, at the IHO's discretion, parties may be permitted to appear using Microsoft Teams by audio-only, or by telephone.

 Q3.
-May I opt out of a remote hearing?
+May I opt out of an In-Person or Remote Due Process Hearing?

-Parties will not have the option to "opt-out" of proceeding to a hearing.
-A Due Process Hearing must be conducted, and a decision rendered within 45 days of the end of the resolution period unless an extension is granted for good cause.
-(34 C.F.R. § 300.515(a) & (c) (2006); 5-E DCMR § 3030.11; 5-E DCMR § 3030.12).
-Parties are encouraged to request mediation to attempt to resolve their dispute before hearing.
+Parties will not have the option to "opt-out" of proceeding to a Due Process Hearing.
+A Due Process Hearing must be conducted, and a decision rendered within 45 days of the end of the resolution period unless an extension is granted for good cause or a withdrawal has been submitted and granted by the IHO.
+(34 C.F.R. § 300.515(a) & (c) (2006); 5E DCMR § 3030.11; 5E DCMR § 3030.12).
+Preference for the manner in which the Hearing is held (in-person/remote) may be offered by all parties to the Hearing, but the meeting location(s) will be determined at the discretion of the assigned IHO.
+Parties are encouraged to request Mediation to attempt to resolve their dispute before proceeding to a Hearing.